Internal Boundary between Entanglement and Separability Within a Quantum State: Introduction

-Quantum entanglement almost fantastically accompanied the emergence of quantum mechanics.
-Since Einstein, Podolsky, and Rosen (EPR) initially wondered about the ``spooky action at a distance" feature of entanglement, they posed the famous EPR pair \cite{EPR}.
-A decade after Albert Einstein's death, experiments confirmed this \cite{Bell1964}.
-In 1989 Werner mathematically formulated the definition of separability, a notion that was to be the direct opposite of entanglement \cite{Werner89}.
+Quantum entanglement almost fantastically accompanied the emergence of quantum mechanics \cite{horodecki2009quantum,guhne2009entanglement}.
+Quantum entanglement was first described by Einstein, Podolsky, and Rosen \cite{einstein1935can}, and Schr\"{o}dinger \cite{schrodinger1935gegenwartige} as apparent \emph{paradoxes} and counter-intuitive consequences of quantum mechanics.
+Later, in 1964 Bell \cite{bell1964einstein} introduced the so-called Bell inequality to experimentally confirm it.
+In 1989 Werner mathematically formulated the definition of separability, a notion that was to be the direct opposite of entanglement \cite{werner1989quantum}.
 A quantum state in a composite system is called separable if it can be mathematically written as a convex combination of product states, and entangled otherwise.
-This definition provides an (external) boundary between entangled states and separable states.
-Here we reveal an internal boundary between entanglement and separability within an arbitrary bipartite quantum state.
+This accurate definition reveals an (external) boundary between entangled states and separable states.
+Here we give an internal boundary between entanglement and separability within an arbitrary quantum state.
+We show that an arbitrary bipartite quantum state can be decomposed into a linear combination of a purely entangled structure and a purely separable structure, which we call them the optimal entangled state \cite{wang2018entangled} of the quantum state and the optimal separable state of the quantum state, respectively.